fenfisdi/cdslab_auth/README.md

-Do `ls` from within the prompt, there should be a list of the files inside the folder, one of them is called `requirements.yml` this is a _YAML_ file, and it is in charge of telling Conda which packages to install inside the virtual environment and which python version
+Do `ls` from within the prompt, there should be a list of the files inside the folder, one of them is called `requirements.yml` this is a _YAML_ file, and it is in charge of telling Conda which packages to install inside the virtual environment and which python version to use

 ```shell
 conda env update -n venv_cdslab_auth --file requirements.yml